Jay Morris

-John Clyde Morris III (born May 24, 1958) is a businessman and attorney from Monroe, Louisiana.
-A Republican, Morris has been a member of the Louisiana State Senate for the 35th district in North Louisiana since 2020.
-From 2012 until 2020, Morris was a member of the Louisiana House of Representatives from District 14, which encompasses Ouachita and Morehouse parishes in the northeastern portion of his state.
+John Clyde Morris III (born May 24, 1958) is a businessman and attorney from Monroe who has been a member of the Louisiana State Senate for the 35th district in North Louisiana since 2020.
+A Republican, from 2012 until 2020, Morris was a member of the Louisiana House of Representatives from District 14, which encompasses Ouachita and Morehouse parishes in the northeastern portion of his state.

 Background

 Morris formerly worked on Capitol Hill in Washington, D.C., for former U.S. Senator J. Bennett Johnston, Jr., a Democrat.
 He was also a staff member at one time for the Louisiana Municipal Association.
 He is a partner of the law firm, Dean Morris, LLP.

 Prior to residing in Monroe, Morris lived in St. Joseph in Tensas Parish, Rayville in Richland Parish, and New Orleans.

 Unseating Sam Little

 Morris won the state representative position in the general election held on November 19, 2011, when he unseated fellow Republican Sam Little, a retired farmer, originally from Bastrop in Morehouse Parish.
 Morris polled 5,005 votes (59.1 percent) to Little's 3,463 ballots (40.9 percent).
 In the campaign for the heavily redistricted seat, Little and Morris accused each other of engaging in negative campaigning.
 Morris is a graduate of Louisiana State University and the Louisiana State University Law Center, both in Baton Rouge.

 Morris led the three-candidate field in the primary held on October 22, with 5,078 votes (42.6 percent).
 Little trailed with 4,384 ballots (36.7 percent).
 A third Republican, Michael Echols, held the remaining but critical 2,471 votes (20.7 percent).
 Echols ran without opposition in the 2019 primary to choose Morris' House successor.
 From 1991 to 2008, the District 14 seat was held by the Democrat Charles R. McDonald of Bastrop in Morehouse Parish.